A fast Monte Carlo scheme for additive processes and option pricing: Overview of the MC method for additive process

-The first term of ${\cal E}^{CDF}_{h, M} (x)$ accounts for the range error in the numerical inversion, while the second one accounts for the discretization error.\footnote{ It is possible also to obtain an error bound even when Assumption 2 does not hold.
+The first term of ${\cal E}^{CDF}_{h, M} (x)$ accounts for the range error in the numerical inversion, while the second one accounts for the discretization error.\footnote{ It is possible also to obtain an error bound even when the Assumption does not hold.
 Equation \eqref{eq:ErrorCDF} can be extended to the case where the characteristic function has an asymptotical polynomial decay $|\phi_{s,t} (u-i\,a)| \le B \, |u|^{-b}$, with $b>0$: in this case, the range error decays only as a power of $u$ due to the polynomial decay of the characteristic function \citep[see e.g.,][eq.(14), p.1099]{BallottaKyriakou2014}.
-However, in practice, when pricing exotic derivatives, the exponential decay of the characteristic function is a good reason for model selection. } It is possible to prove, following the same steps of \textbf{proposition \ref{lemma:bound_cf}}, that in the $a<0$ case the leading term in ${\cal E}^{CDF}_{M} (x)$ is $\exp(-\pi p^-_t/h)$.
-From this result, we can observe that it is convenient to use $a>0$ if $p_t^++1\geq p_t^-$ and $a<0$ otherwise: as we observe in section \ref{sec:NumericalResults}, $p_t^++1\geq p_t^-$ is the situation often observed in the relevant equity case.
+However, in practice, when pricing exotic derivatives, the exponential decay of the characteristic function is a good reason for model selection. } It is possible to prove, following the same steps of \textbf{proposition \ref{lemma:bound_cf}}, that in the $a<0$ case the leading term in ${\cal E}^{CDF}_{M} (x)$ is $\exp(-\pi p^-_t/h)$.\footnote{In this case, the optimal shift is $a=-p_t^-/2$.} From this result, we can observe that it is convenient to use $a>0$ if $p_t^++1\geq p_t^-$ and $a<0$ otherwise.
 In the financial literature, error estimations have been proposed when approximating a CDF via a discrete Fourier Transform \citep[see e.g.,][]{Lee2004option,chen2012simulating, BallottaKyriakou2014}.
-The bound in {\bf proposition \ref{lemma:bound_cf}} extends these results to the Lewis-FFT case, showing how to select the optimal integration path in Lewis formula \eqref{eq:Lewis CDF} to minimize the exponential decay of the error.
+The bound in {\bf proposition \ref{lemma:bound_cf}} extends these results to the Lewis-FFT case, showing how to select the optimal integration path in the Lewis formula \eqref{eq:Lewis CDF} to minimize the exponential decay of the error.
 Our approach eliminates the source of error originating from the pole in the origin \citep[see e.g.,][eq.(4), p.1097]{BallottaKyriakou2014}, improving the CDF error.
 Moreover, selecting the optimal path, CDF error is even better than the one proposed by \citet[][th.2.1, p.14:6]{chen2012simulating} deduced via the sinc expansion technique.
 The leading term in the discretization error in theorem 2.1 of \citet{chen2012simulating} goes as $\max(e^{-\pi \,p_t^-/h},e^{-\pi \,(p_t^++1)/h})$, while, in our case, the error goes as the minimum of the two terms.
+Hence, we improve the discretization error of \citet{chen2012simulating} in all cases.\footnote{\citet{baschetti2022sinc} point out that the symmetry in the real and imaginary components of the Hilbert transform allows to compute the CDF only N/2 times when the FFT grid size is N. This observation becomes relevant for situations where computing the characteristic function is computationally demanding.
+However, in the case of additive processes, characteristic functions are analytic and very fast to compute.}